ramaoutlook/AI-ML-GenAI-Learning-Journey/README.md

 ## Future Plans
 - Continue with IBM Data Analytics Professional Certificate.
 - Start learning about machine learning algorithms with google's Machine Learning Crash Course.

+### Day 4 – Introduction to Machine Learning (22nd-Feb-2025)
+- ✅ Completed Google's "Introduction to Machine Learning" course.
+- 📺 Watched several YouTube videos by Google to brush up on the basics of machine learning.

+### Day 5 – AI for Everyone (23rd-Feb-2025)
+- ✅ Completed the "Google AI for Everyone" course on Coursera, taught by Andrew Ng.
+[Course Link](https://www.coursera.org/learn/ai-for-everyone)